 The bill amends K.S.A.
 21-5414 to impose stricter penalties and requirements for offenders convicted of domestic battery.
 It specifically limits or prohibits work release for offenders convicted of a second or third domestic battery offense.
 Additionally, it mandates that offenders convicted of a first offense undergo a domestic violence offender assessment conducted by a certified batterer intervention program and follow all recommendations made by such program.
-The bill also modifies the conditions under which offenders can be granted probation, suspension of sentence, or parole, ensuring that they must complete the assessment and adhere to its recommendations.
+The bill also modifies the conditions under which offenders may be granted probation, suspension of sentence, or parole, ensuring that they complete the assessment as a condition of their release.

 Statutes affected: As introduced: 21-5414